BarclayII/slashem-up/README.md

 Adjust the console font and font size to have better experience.

+Legacy console recommended if you want to use TrueType font, as sometimes symbols will not be rendered correctly.

 ## Linux users

 I'll fill this section if I have time.
 But since you're a Linux